Zeff01/formapp-be/tests.md

+# Setup for environment

+create .env.test that required later to run the tests

 # Tests for Modules in tests/modules Folder

 This document outlines various tests present within the `tests/modules` folder, organized by module.
 It serves as a reference for developers to understand and navigate through the available tests.